If you’ve ever been worried your boobs don’t look like the ones on social media or in the movies, you’re not alone.

 They’re always up to something.

 Breasts change.
 Like, all the time.

 You can blame it on the hormones.
 For example, your menstrual cycle affects your breasts.
 Breast tenderness and soreness is a very common symptom of PMS.
 Some breasts swell up like balloons before menstruation, some during ovulation.
 Sometimes the color of the areola changes, too.

 Pregnancy and breastfeeding both change the connective tissue in your breasts, which changes the shape and size.
 Can you blame them?
 They do some serious work during that time.

-And aging changes our breasts, along with just about everything else about our body.
+It’s no surprise that aging changes our breasts, too.
 Tissue becomes more fatty and less glandular, which causes them to lose their fullness.
 The areola will often lighten or become smaller.

 Your breasts are pleasure centers, too.

 Don’t ignore them, explore them.
 Your nipples are loaded with nerve endings, and those nerve endings expand out to the rest of each breast.
 When your nipples are stimulated, your brain receives its pleasure signals via the same route from your vagina, clitoris, and cervix.

 Some people can have orgasms solely from nipple play.
 If you want to try your hand at this, head over to the Emjoy app and listen to the session Breasts and Nipple Play in the collection Discover Your Body II to get started.

 If nipple orgasms aren’t your thing, never fear.
 There’s still a good chance that your nipples are an erogenous zone for you, so play around on your own.
 Experiment with different kinds of touch, pressure levels, and take note of where you are in your menstrual cycle.